xtalker/Requis-Robot/README.md

 # Requis-Robot
 This is the Robot Framework test environment that I used to test Requis.com

 The vision driving Requis.com was to become integral to a targeted industry's supplychain management by creating an online marketplace for surplus capital equipment.
 By creating a web app with a user experience something like Amazon/Ebay only focused not on consumers but the B2B supplychain.
-The major workflows in this app included buying, listing, selling and auctions.
-Initially targeted at the oil & gas and IT idustries.
+The major workflows in this app included: user registration, listing, buying, selling and auctions.

 The Robot Framework allows test cases to be written in a BDD/"Cucumber" type style.
 The test case automation is implemented with "keywords" that are coded to perform all the steps in a test case.